sitandr/conchord/README.md

 2. Add fingering rendering (contributions welcome!) and generation.
 3. Add piano chords
 4. Add chord detection (generate names from tab strings).
 5. Further development of tabs.
-Add more built-in things to use, improve language, rendering and so on.
+Add more built-in things to use, improve language, rendering, rhythm section and so on.

 If you are interested in any of this, please create an issue or "vote" with reactions on existing one.
-That would make it much probable that I would work on this.
+That would make me more interested in working on this.

-In general, I will be very glad to receive _any feedback_, both issues and PR-s are very welcome (though I can't promise I will be able to work on it _immediately_)!
+In general, I will be very glad to receive _any feedback_, both issues and PR-s are very welcome!
+Though I can't promise I will be able to work on it immediately, it can take me a few weeks to react.